CapraLab/pdbmap/README.md

 * PFAM (functional domain annotations)

 The location of any of these resources may be changed.
 Users should update DEFAULT.config with location of all necessary resources.
 Note that existing copies of these datasets may be used, but the functionallity of `--refresh` may be affected.
 Parsing of the PDB and ModBase directory structures is also sensitive to change, so consider downloading the datasets with PDBMap and then moving the directories into a shared location; update the configuration file with the new location.

+## Loading Structural Information into PDBMap

+## Loading Genomic Information into PDBMap